9/9

 Completely normal.
 You are choosing something for someone else, from a distance, and you cannot see it before it arrives.
 Most people overthink it.
 And if none of the occasions above matched yours, that is fine too.
 A congratulations, a housewarming, a just because.
 Natives cover all of them.

 For Battery Point, I would start with natives.
-The Australian Natives Bunch is our second-highest seller nationally and it was built for exactly this kind of decision.
+Our Australian Natives Bunch is the second-highest seller nationally and it was built for exactly this kind of decision.
 Banksia, protea, leucadendron.
 The stems are woody and architectural and they last longer than anything else in the range.
 In this climate, that lifespan stretches further.
 A native bunch on a kitchen table in Battery Point will look deliberate and considered, not like a default.
 If you genuinely cannot decide, Florist's Choice lets your florist pick from whatever came through that morning.
 They know the market.
 They know what is strong that day.

 We came up blinking into the cold after five hours underground at MONA.
 Asha asked if we could go somewhere warm.
 Ivy said nothing because she was still ranking every cafe matcha she had tried that week and none of them had won yet.